R. S. McLaughlin Collegiate and Vocational Institute

 R.S.
-McLaughlin Collegiate and Vocational Institute is a secondary school located in Oshawa, Ontario within the Durham District School Board.
+McLaughlin Collegiate and Vocational Institute—also known as, MCVI— is a secondary school located in Oshawa, Ontario within the Durham District School Board.

 Academics

 Named after Robert Samuel McLaughlin, the school offers a variety of classes including science, math, art, English, music, French, history, geography, and more.
 The school also offers French immersion classes for students who graduated from a French immersion school in grade eight.